bufbuild/protovalidate/docs/custom-constraints.md

 }
 ```

-In this example, the field-level constraint ensures that the `price` value is
+In this example, the field-level rule ensures that the `price` value is
 between `0` and `1000` for a valid `Product` message.

-### Defining custom constraints
+### Defining custom rules

 The `Constraint` message type represents an individual validation rule.
 It
 contains three fields: `id`, `message`, and `expression`.
 The `id` is a unique,